Shandong Aure Chemical Co., Ltd.

 Removal of Turbidity

 Turbidity refers to the cloudiness caused by suspended solids like clay, silt, algae, and organic debris, which can harbor pathogens and interfere with disinfection.
-Alum removes turbidity through the following mechanism:
+Aluminum Sulfate removes turbidity through the following mechanism:

 • Charge Neutralization and Aggregation: The Al³⁺ ions adsorb onto negatively charged particles, neutralizing their zeta potential (surface charge).
 This reduces repulsion, enabling particles to form microflocs during coagulation.